intel/intel-extension-for-transformers/media/docs/programming_guidelines.md

   constexpr uint32_t sg_tile_m = 32;
   constexpr uint32_t sg_tile_n = 64;
 ```
 In this example, the input for GEMM is a matrix with dimensions (4096, 4096), and the output matrix has the same dimensions.
 With the specified work-group and sub-group sizes, we can map the GEMM operation into (16, 16) work-groups, where each work-group has (8, 4) sub-groups respectively.
 Each sub-group will be executed by a hardware thread.
-And this logic is defined as below code example, these number is used for `NDRange`.
+And this logic is defined as below code example, these number is used for `nd_range`.

 ```c++
 //Workload mapping, linear mapping will be used in the code